hvac-io/hvac-io.github.io/_posts/2017-05-11-introducing-graphivac.md

 images themselves you are.
 Let's take a look at the picture below :

-![Orcaview misaligned images](/images/introducing-graphivac/orcaview-misaligned.png "Orcaview misaligned images") *An example of how each image had to be placed perfectly*
+![Orcaview misaligned images](/images/introducing-graphivac/orcaview-misaligned.png "Orcaview misaligned images")

 The software is *blind* to what you are doing.
 It doesn't know that ducts are supposed to touch.
 Or that a gap between images might be